mkaremer/Community-Vision/README.md

 Version 1.2

-Prepared by Joshua Henderson, Malie Lundstrom, Moses Karemera and Haley Welliver
+Prepared by Joshua Henderson, Malia Lundstrom, Moses Karemera and Haley Welliver

 University of Portland